PRodriguez19/Intro-to-shell/schedule/README.md

 ### Before the next class:

-Please complete the Class Participation Assignment #1:
+Please complete Homework Assignment #1:
    * **Remember to Copy over** your the answers to a Microsoft Word Document.
    * **Upload the file** to [Blackboard](https://bb.uvm.edu/).
 Late submissions will not be accepted.